Under the Care Act 2014, assessments are for people over the age of 18 requiring help to live in the best way possible as a result of:

 You are entitled to an assessment as soon as Solihull Council is aware of your need for care and support.

-An assessment can be offered by Solihull Council Adult Care and Support team or requested by you.
+An assessment can be offered by the Solihull Council Adult Social Care team or requested by you.
 You can also be referred for an assessment by a medical professional, such as your GP or a consultant surgeon.

 If you do not have someone to get involved in the assessment process with you, social care services may be able to provide you with an independent advocate.
 An advocate is someone who can help you represent yourself.

 Alternatively, you can learn about arranging your own advocate.

 If you are deaf, deafened, hard of hearing, BID Services Solihull can provide social care and support assessments, care and support planning and reviews.

 Before you have a Care Act assessment a period of reablement may be discussed with you.
 This is short term support from the Solihull Adult Social Care Reablement team.
 The support is similar to rehabilitation and recovery.
 It can help you learn new skills, or regain and relearn any lost skills, to reduce your care needs.

 Request a Care Act assessment